GuillermoTeran/Priorizacion-de-hipotesis-y-analisis-de-prueba-A-B-para-optimizacion-de-ingresos---Proyecto-de-Ecome/README.md

 La decisión final fue detener la prueba y concluir que no hay diferencia estadísticamente significativa entre los grupos A y B.

 La priorización con RICE reveló oportunidades más eficientes que con ICE, permitiendo una mejor asignación de recursos para futuras pruebas.

+# Hypothesis prioritization and A/B testing analysis for revenue optimization — E-commerce project

+## US English

+Project description:

+As a Data Analyst at a large online store, I participated in a strategic project in conjunction with the marketing department to identify ways to increase the site's revenue.
+The project was divided into two phases: hypothesis prioritization using business frameworks and statistical analysis of a real A/B test.

+## Main objectives:

+Prioritize business hypotheses to maximize impact and efficiency in implementation.

+Execute and analyze an A/B test to evaluate the effectiveness of possible improvements.

+Detect anomalies, validate statistical hypotheses, and make informed decisions.

+## Phase 1: Hypothesis prioritization

+We worked with a set of nine hypotheses that sought to improve key business metrics (conversions, revenue, user experience).

+## Tasks performed:

+Application of the ICE (Impact, Confidence, Effort) and RICE (Reach, Impact, Confidence, Effort) frameworks.

+Calculation of scores and ranking of hypotheses according to each method.

+Comparison and critical analysis of the difference in priorities obtained by ICE and RICE, highlighting how reach can change the value perspective of a hypothesis.

+## Phase 2: A/B test analysis

+Using user behavior, revenue, and visit data for test groups A and B, a detailed analysis of the A/B test was performed.

+## Exploratory and statistical analysis:

+Visualization of cumulative revenue and average order size by group.

+Analysis of the cumulative relative difference in key metrics (revenue, conversions).

+Calculation and visualization of daily conversion rates.

+Identification of outliers in the number of orders and order amount per user using percentiles (95 and 99).

+Evaluation of the impact of anomalies on overall results.

+## Statistical tests performed:

+Comparison of conversion rates and average order sizes between groups A and B, using both raw data and filtered data (excluding outliers).

+Use of hypothesis tests (Mann-Whitney U test) to determine the statistical significance of the observed differences.

+## Tools used:

+Python (pandas, numpy, scipy, matplotlib, seaborn)

+Jupyter Notebook

+Statistical analysis and data visualization

+## Key results:

+Group B initially showed superior metrics, but these differences were not consistently significant after removing outliers.

+The final decision was to stop the test and conclude that there was no statistically significant difference between groups A and B.

+Prioritization with RICE revealed more efficient opportunities than with ICE, allowing for better resource allocation for future testing.